eslam3kl/3klCon/README.md

-# 3klCon Project
+# 3klCon Project [Archived]

 ## Description
 Automated Recon tool which works with Large and Medium scopes.

-ّIt's recommended to use it on VPS, it'll discover secrets and searching for vulnerabilities
+ّIt's recommended to use it on VPS, it'll discover secrets and search for vulnerabilities

-**So, Welcome and let's deep into it <3**
+**So, Welcome, and let's get deep into it <3**

 ![logo](https://github.com/eslam3kl/3klCon/assets/65075282/ee087d0e-41ab-4909-8adc-345028858983)

 ----------------------------------------
-## What're the tasks it will do?
+## What are the tasks it will do?
 1. Search for subdomains using different tools and resources (Subfinder - Findomain - Amass - Assetfinder - Archive.Org - RapidDNS.io - Riddler.io - JLDC - GitHub-Subdomains - Chaos)
-2. Search for the 3rd level of subdomains by extracting them using simple Python script and enumerate them using (Subfinder - Findomain - Assetfinder - Archive.Org)
+2. Search for the 3rd level of subdomains by extracting them using a simple Python script and enumerate them using (Subfinder - Findomain - Assetfinder - Archive.Org)
 3. Resolving Subdomains with basic web ports 80 and 443
 4. Resolving Subdomains with Special Web ports 81,3000,3001,8000,8080,8443,10000,9000,9443
 5. Port scanning for all discovered assets using Naabu